sou3mar/devops-in-practice-workshop/instructions/12-extending-deployment-pipeline.md

 the same values used previously.
 We also need to go to the "Job Settings" tab and configure the Elastic Profile Id to `kubectl`.

-We can go back to the "Tasks" tab and add the other tasks:
+We can go back to the "Tasks" tab and add the other tasks (add a line break after each `-c` argument):

 * Activate service account:
   * Command: `bash`